The Art of KFortunes

 Like rain or dew - intuitive, gentle, perceptive

-Saju has been practiced in Korea for over a thousand years, with roots tracing back to ancient Chinese philosophy.
-It combines elements of astronomy, philosophy, and the natural order to provide insights into one's destiny.
-In Korea, consulting a Saju master (사주 선생님) for major life decisions like marriage, business ventures, or naming children remains a common practice today.
+Four Pillars analysis has been practiced in Korea for over a thousand years, with roots tracing back to ancient Chinese philosophy.
+It combines elements of astronomy, philosophy, and the natural order to provide insights into personality and life tendencies.
+In Korea, consulting a Four Pillars expert for major life decisions like marriage, business ventures, or naming children remains a common cultural practice today.

-While modern interpretations treat Saju as a tool for self-reflection rather than rigid fate prediction, it continues to offer valuable insights into personality traits, life tendencies, and interpersonal dynamics.
+Modern interpretations treat Four Pillars as a tool for self-reflection and personality insight, offering valuable perspectives on personality traits, life tendencies, and interpersonal dynamics.

-Despite modernization, Saju remains deeply embedded in Korean culture:
+Despite modernization, Four Pillars analysis remains deeply embedded in Korean culture:

-- Marriage: Many Korean couples consult Saju compatibility before marriage, known as "gunghap" (궁합)
+- Marriage: Many Korean couples check personality compatibility before marriage, known as "gunghap" (궁합)

-- Naming: Parents often use Saju analysis to choose auspicious names for children
+- Naming: Parents often use Four Pillars analysis to choose meaningful names for children

-- Business: Entrepreneurs may consult Saju for business timing and partnerships
+- Business: Entrepreneurs may consult Four Pillars for business timing and partnerships

-- New Year: Annual Saju forecasts are popular during Seollal (Korean New Year)
+- New Year: Annual personality insights are popular during Seollal (Korean New Year)

-- Career: Job seekers sometimes use Saju to identify suitable career paths
+- Career: Job seekers sometimes use Four Pillars to identify suitable career paths

-A key concept in Saju is balance.
+A key concept in Four Pillars is balance.
 An ideal chart has:

 - Elemental Balance: Representation of all five elements